RFC-1: Astropods Spec

 3.3 Interfaces

 The interfaces object declares how users reach the agent.
-Both fields are booleans — the agent either has the capability or it doesn’t.
+Both fields are booleans indicating whether the agent has the capability.
 Deployment-time configuration (which messaging adapters to enable, domain routing, etc.) belongs in the deployment spec or dev.interfaces.

 FieldTypeRequiredDescription